Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 i.
 As a Returning Visitor, I want to be able to play the game on the website multiple times in a row.

 - a.
-Once you start playing, the scoreboard begins to tally up your successful 'matches'.
-Once you win, the game is over, and the scoreboard lets you know that you have won.
+Once you start playing, the scoreboard begins to tally up your successful 'matches' and the timer begibs ticking upwards.
+Once you win, the game is over, and the scoreboard and a pop-up lets you know that you have won.
+The pop up lets the user know the date and time in which they won and how many seconds it took them until they won.
 Therefore, it's easily understood by users once the game starts, is in ongoing play, and when the game ends.